 Problem.
-Traditional software development methodologies are based on long planning and designing phases that could slow down the response to a plan change and customer feedback.
+Traditional software development methodologies like waterfall are based on long planning and designing phases.
+That could slow down customer feedback or the response to a plan change.
 Besides that, it takes a longer time to get customer feedback to make Early Validations.
 For a startup to have an organized software development, it will need a methodology that supports change instead of avoiding it.